Oil Analysis Interpretation

 Act now

-Your oil analysis reports can tell you what is happening in your machine and oil but it does not tell you when the catastrophic breakdown is going to happen.
-It is only a matter of time but it will definitely happen.
+Your oil analysis reports can tell you what is happening in your machine and oil, but it does not tell you when the catastrophic breakdown is going to happen.
+It is only a matter of time, but it will definitely happen.
 For your Oil Analysis Program to work and to get the most out of your investment, you need to solve the root cause of the problem.
 Remember that your oil analysis program does not solve all your problems.
-It just helps you see what you need to address but the corrective actions are entirely up to you.
+It just helps you see what you need to address, but the corrective actions are entirely up to you.